rkennaway/StPetersburg/README.md

 The default value is 0.97.

--ownrand

-If this option is present, then this procedure will use the accompanying implementation of the Mersenne Twister random number generator.
-If absent, it will use the built-in numpy.random.rand(), which is nearly 20 times faster.

-The reason for having the explicit implementation is to make it possible to be sure that if running in some future version of Python, which might use a different default random number generators, bit-for-bit identical results can still be obtained.

--seed SEED

-This is the seed for the random number generator.
-Specifying this enables exact reproducibility of results.

-By default the generator is seeded from the system clock.

-The seed value for the runs described in the paper is 1234 (with the -ownrand option).

 -filename FILENAME

 This is the name of a file to send all text output to.